Worried about preparing for your exams? What items are not allowed in exams? What if you are ill? Here are a few pointers.

 What to expect in the exam

-Since 2020 a lot has changed due to the COVID-19 pandemic and online exams have replaced the majority of on-campus ones, so much of the information about what to expect in exams will be different to usual.
+Throughout your time at University you will likely be expected to sit both online and in-person exams.
 Please make sure you have read and understood any instructions from your School about how the exams will be run, whether they will be online or on-campus, and what you are and are not allowed to do during the exam.

-The University has provided a digital version of the Exam Announcements that are made during every exam.
+The University has provided a digital version of the Exam Announcements that are made by invigilators at the start of every in-person exam.
 This can be accessed here and is helpful for understanding what you can expect when you are sitting your exam.

 Please avoid taking any prohibited items into your examinations.
 If you are caught with a prohibited item in an exam, – even if you had it with you by accident – it will result in a penalty which could cost you your degree.